shaloo/docs.arcana/docs/auth/onboard/web3-react/web3-react-custom-ui.md

 ## What's Next?

-After integrating and onboarding users in the Web3-React app developers can add code programmatically and [[index-arcana-wallet|enable Web3 wallet operations]] in the authenticated user's context.
+Use the EIP-1193 provider offered by the SDK to call JSON/RPC functions and other supported web3 wallet operations in the authenticated user's context.

 ## See also